NicolasH2/ggdendroplot/README.md

 ```
 <img src="readme_files/dendro_heatmap4.png"/>

 Lastly, we can set the expand options and get rid of the axis titles. ggdendroplot also provides the theme_hm() function that sets some vizual options in ggplot.
+The full code for our plot looks like this:

 ```r
 ggplot() +